-Our experiences program, which we launched a few years ago, focuses on providing opportunities for students outside of the school walls, such as access to field trips and extracurricular activities to help them grow and learn.
+Our experiences program focuses on providing opportunities for students outside of the school walls, such as access to field trips and extracurricular activities to help them grow and learn.
 Opportunities we’ve provided have included yoga classes, NBA basketball games, wall climbing and summer camps!

 For our city’s homeless, we distribute care packages, clothes, food and other necessities.
 We have provided more than 900 toiletry packages and over 1,100 meals to our city’s homeless.
 We reach out to people on our streets, and help them with their everyday life as best we can.
 We seek to make a difference in someone else’s life, even if it’s only for a day.

 We were single on Valentine's Day.
 That's pretty much the story.
 We didn't have any plans, and instead of partaking in a "girls night out" or sitting on the couch in our PJ's, we decided to go out and give some love to people who really needed it.

 At first, we were just going to put everything together ourselves.
 A meal, a care package, however much we could afford.
 But then we decided, why not throw it out there and see who was interested in helping us?
 No fundraisers, just a Facebook post.
 We were overwhelmed with the support that people we knew showed.
 That first drive we made two hundred sandwiches and one hundred care packages.
 We collected just short of $1,000 for the endeavor.

 We researched where homeless people in D.C. reside.
 And we went out onto the streets on that cold February day in 2015.